Rebranding Human Resources. Let’s Get Real

 There are few, if any, corporate functions that discuss changing their name as frequently as human resources.
 Even those functions that decide to undergo this transformative process usually do so for just a subset of their team.
+This constant rebranding effort often overlooks the importance of workplace culture and organizational development.

-Where Names Are Changing:
+Where Names Are ChangingWhere Names Are Changing

 In marketing, for example, some departments dumped the term "market research" and have instead begun to use consumer/customer insights.
 We’ve done this dance within HR as well.
 Recruiting has become Talent Acquisition and Compensation & Benefits has morphed into Total Rewards.
+These changes reflect a shift in focus towards employee satisfaction and human potential.

 Yet, despite taking these steps to clarify responsibilities and accountabilities for specific functional areas by renaming them, many HR leaders and teams still struggle with continuing to use the moniker Human Resources as the descriptor for the entire department.
 This is nothing new.
 We’ve been having this conversation for years.
 Years!
+And all this while, the critical aspects of people development and organizational culture often take a backseat.

-What are other names for Human Resources?
+What are Other Names for Human Resources?
 Looking at Some Examples

 • Employee Management Care Unit